Thibault1/frontend-guild-corporate-website/content/posts/senior-javascript-developer-antwerp.md

 ---
 title: Senior Angular Developer Job
-subtitle: 'Brussel, Belgium | €65.000 - €75.000 per annum'
+subtitle: 'Brussel, Belgium | €550 - €750 per day'
 category:
   - About Awake
 author: Brussel
-date: 2019-02-07T03:02:00.000Z
+date: 2019-04-18T03:02:00.000Z
 featureImage: /uploads/finance-fg.jpg
 ---
-**To get you motivated for this career-boosting job opportunity:**
+**To get you motivated for this job opportunity:**

-* A really good wage.
+* More then market rate
 * Work for one of the most respected financial institutions from Belgium.
-* A yearly training budget is offered.
 * Technology is becoming increasingly important for the financial world and you have the opportunity to improve their banking applications.
-* The chance to grow both as a developer and in the organisation.
+* The chance to coach junior developers.
 * Work in the European capital which is Brussels: rich of history & culture and one of the financial hubs of Europe.

 **About the financial institution:**